 The police are often the first responders in situations involving drugs and alcohol.
 The Safe Passage Initiative is an incredible opportunity to build trust between the community and the police while at the same time reducing drug usage and crime.
 It also offers new hope to those trapped in a life of addiction, making a positive difference one life at a time.

 At Gateway, we don’t believe anyone is hopeless.
 That’s why we’ve partnered with law enforcement agencies across the state to create the Safe Passage Initiative.
 When you come to us for treatment, we’ll take the time to understand your unique needs.
 We offer several clinically designed programs that each have a different focus so that we can better support you.

 All of our evidence-based addiction treatment programs focus on the individual needs of the patients.
 These customized plans address not only drug and alcohol abuse but also the underlying triggers that lead to addiction.
 Whether you’ve suffered a severe trauma that you’ve masked with drugs, you’re a member of the LGBTQ+ community or you’re a husband and father struggling with a heroin addiction, we have a program for you.

-If you or someone you care about is experiencing substance abuse, don’t wait.
 Contact Gateway today to learn about our holistic approach to addiction recovery.